A lack of housing shouldn’t be a barrier to the right to education.

 10 Things to Know about Youth Homelessness in Maine

 November is National Homeless Youth Awareness Month.
 Educate yourself and your community about the issue of youth homelessness and what we can do to end it in Maine!
-Every year in Maine, at least 15,000 youth and young adults experience the tragedy of homelessness; in fact, this year more than 30% of Maine’s homeless population
+In 2022, at least 1,500 youth and young adults experienced the tragedy of homelessness in Maine; in fact, more than 30% of Maine’s homeless population is under the age

 250 youth work to reclaim their lives